-Hayes AT-compatible modem operates with standard communications software that enables a computer to control the L-Series modems have a standard set of Hayes AT dialing commands, in addition to an expanded set of commands to control options not found in Hayes modems.
-The Zypcom L-Series modems use the Cirrus Logic modem chipset; thus, the L-Series modems will be compatible with both Zypcom and Cirrus Logic modem drivers found in popular communications software packages.
+Hayes AT-compatible modem operates with standard communications software that enables a computer to control the C-Series modems have a standard set of Hayes AT dialing commands, in addition to an expanded set of commands to control options not found in Hayes modems.
+The Zypcom C-Series modems use the Cirrus Logic modem chipset; thus, the C-Series modems will be compatible with both Zypcom and Cirrus Logic modem drivers found in popular communications software packages.

-Software that will automatically identify your modem (Windows 95, Netscape, etc.) will probably identify your modem as a L-Series modem or a Cirrus Logic modem.
+Software that will automatically identify your modem (Windows 95, Netscape, etc.) will probably identify your modem as a C-Series modem or a Cirrus Logic modem.
 (The speed of the detected modem will vary with software.)
-If your software says your modem is a Zypcom L-Series or Cirrus Logic modem, accept the modem description.
+If your software says your modem is a Zypcom C-Series or Cirrus Logic modem, accept the modem description.
 Do not worry if your communications software says it has detected a Zypcom 14.4 Kbps modem.
 Your software may have only modem drivers for slower-speed versions of Zypcom or Cirrus Logic.
 However, since the commands are the same, these drivers will still operate your modem in data and fax modes.
+The advanced voice features will require the latest drivers from your communications software manufacturer.